-Windows 10 introduces the Windows Update Delivery Optimization feature, wherein your computer may get updates from or send updates to neighboring computers or computers on your network.
-Although this would mean that you get updates much faster, it would also mean that you are left with bigger bandwidth bills, as well as lost disk space in saving these Windows Update Delivery Optimization Files.
+Windows 11/10 introduces the Windows Update Delivery Optimization feature, wherein your computer may get updates from or send updates to neighboring computers or computers on your network.
+Although this would mean that you get updates much faster, it would also mean that you are left with more significant bandwidth bills and lost disk space in saving these Windows Update Delivery Optimization Files.

 Delete Delivery Optimization Files